dan-leo/masters/thesis/v8/thesis.md

 | Huawei      | Vodacom                 |
 | Ericsson    | MTN                     |

+* ZTE Corporation is a Chinese multinational telecommunications equipment and systems company headquartered in Shenzhen, Guangdong, China.
+It is one of China's leading telecom equipment manufacturers.
+* Nokia Corporation is a Finnish multinational telecommunications, information technology, and consumer electronics company, founded in 1865.
+Nokia's headquarters are in Espoo, in the greater Helsinki metropolitan area.
+* Telefonaktiebolaget LM Ericsson, doing business as Ericsson, is a Swedish multinational networking and telecommunications company headquartered in Stockholm.
+* Huawei Technologies Co., Ltd. is a Chinese multinational technology company that provides telecommunications equipment and sells consumer electronics, including smartphones and is headquartered in Shenzhen, Guangdong province.
+The company was founded in 1987 by Ren Zhengfei.

 Theoretically, one can assume that these manufacturers meet 3GPP's specifications and that they have set up an optimal environment.

 With a testing framework, one can evaluate these capabilities in a transparent manner for both developers and cellular operators alike and work towards improving the quality thereof.